 I spent a lot of time going around tile shops but the current styles seemed drab.
 It is amazing that these hand made tiles were available for cheaper than the normal offerings.
-They are uneven under foot being hand made.
-The linseed oil makes the tiles darker:
+They are uneven under foot being hand made – I think flatter tiles might have been better The linseed oil makes the tiles darker:

 Of course Mexican tiles are made from the most absorbent material known to man.
 In the photo the 6th coat of linseed oil is soaking in.
 The 7th coat is soaking in more slowly so I must be nearly there..

 It’s only been a month since the last post and look at the difference!
 The side of the house we are working on has first fix electrics, the door frames are in and the internal stud walls have been plastered.
 The external walls have a base coat of lime plaster which is taking a very long time to dry in the cold weather, but hopefully will dry more quickly now the dehumidifier and heater are running.